IELTS Writing Vocabulary: What is it?

 To unfold the map of | To open or expand the representation of a specific area on a map. | The city planner unfolded the map of downtown to analyse traffic patterns. |

-Using the vocabulary for charts, you will learn how to effectively talk about trends, data points, and the connections you see in visual information.
+By using the vocabulary for bar graph, you will learn how to effectively talk about trends, data points, and the connections you see in visual information.
 This is helpful for accurately explaining the information in the chart and showcasing your excellent communication skills in the writing task.

 Word List